tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![part-2-equal-weighted](Images/part-2-equal-weighted.png)

-* The overlay chart of a $10,000 investments in each corresponding portfolio over time describes the following:
+* The overlay chart of a $10,000 investment in each corresponding portfolio over time describes the following:

-  * The non-correlated and Sharpe ratio optimized portfolio performs the best of the four portfolios, consistently achieving higher returns with minimized volatility.
+  * The non-correlated, Sharpe ratio optimized portfolio performs the best of the four portfolios, consistently achieving higher returns with minimized volatility.

-  * The non-correlated (diversified) portfolio performs the second-worst of the four portfolios; it manages to minimize volatility but at the expense of higher returns.

   * The original, unoptimized portfolio performs the second-best of the four portfolios; it achieves higher returns but at the expense of more volatility.
 Returns increased more quickly, but also fell more quickly—notice the dip in early 2019.

+  * The non-correlated (diversified) portfolio performs the second-worst of the four portfolios; it manages to minimize volatility, but at the expense of higher returns.

-  * The risk-optimized portfolio performs the worst of the four portfolios, achieving minimal volatility but at the expense of returns.
+  * The risk-optimized portfolio performs the worst of the four portfolios, achieving minimal volatility, but at the expense of returns.

   ![part-2-overlay](Images/part-2-overlay.png)